octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.0.34 - 2023-10-11 =
+* Use local PHP class to sign AWS requests instead of including full AWS SDK to keep filesize of plugin down

 = 2.0.33 - 2023-10-11 =
 * Re-factored 'Field Mapping' screen in import settings to make it easier to use and navigate when lots of rules are in place.